 “Kahneman contends that happiness and satisfaction are distinct.
 Happiness is a momentary experience that arises spontaneously and is fleeting.
 Meanwhile, satisfaction is a long-term feeling, built over time and based on achieving goals and building the kind of life you admire.”
 Note LO: italic markings are mine.

 The above description includes two well-known dimensions: Space and Time.
-I think, feel and believe that satisfaction is a specific feeling which is Space-related (how, what, where, who), while happiness is a generic feeling that is Time-related (when).
+I think, feel and believe that satisfaction is a specific feeling which is Space-related (eg, how, what, where, who), while happiness is a generic feeling that is Time-related (when).
 It’s much easier answering why you are (not) satisfied then why you are (not) happy.
 Latter would may invoke a general reply like: “(just about) everything (in life)”.

 Labelling happiness as a belief underpins the generic and long-term aspects of (un)happiness.
 A (child’s) feeling of (un)happiness may thus well be the earliest belief in our life.
 This would then also explain its tremendous impact in the rest of our life (eg, teenager, adult, senior).
 Actually, this whole idea and thinking are brand new to me.
 To be continued.